TEACHER / EDUCATOR FAQ

 - + Are there complimentary tickets for Teachers & Supervisors?

-- Grouse Mountain offers complimentary program admission for teachers and supervising adults accompanying students on their activity day according to the ratio list below:
+- Grouse Mountain offers complimentary program admission for teachers and supervising adults accompanying students on their activity day according to the ratio list below when booked in advance:

 - Up to and including Grade 3: 1 complimentary admission per 5 students